lemocla/neon-hangman/README.md

       The default settings on the first visit are easy for level, dictionary for category and on for sounds.

-       > - I want to select a difficulty level so that I can play the game according to my abilities.
+       > - As new player, I want to select a difficulty level so that I can play the game according to my abilities.
-       > - I want to be able to turn the sound on and off so that I can enjoy the game according to my preferences.
+       > - As new player, I want to be able to turn the sound on and off so that I can enjoy the game according to my preferences.
+       > - As a frequent / returning player, I want to select a different level so that I can challenge myself/ play according to my ability.

        ![settings](documentation/screenshots/menu_settings.png)